TinosNitso/mpv-scripts/README.md

 `script=/sdcard/Android/media/is.xyz.mpv/`

 Then copy scripts in to that exact folder, in internal main storage.
 However leave out autocomplex.lua (lags on smartphone).  `sdcard` is internal, unlike `SD card`.
 Then use mpv file-picker to open an MP4 to give mpv media read-permission.
 In Android-11 media-apps can't normally run scripts from outside a media folder.  aspeed.lua struggles primarily because Android apps are singletons who can't spawn subprocesses.
-I use [cx-file-explorer](https://cxfileexplorerapk.net) as explorer, 920 for text-editing, & chromium for browsing ([snapdrop.net](https://snapdrop.net)).
+I use [cx-file-explorer](https://cxfileexplorerapk.net) as explorer, 920 for text-editing, & chromium for browsing.
+[SNAPDROP.NET](https://SNAPDROP.NET) for lua transfer to smartphone.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)

 ## Standalone mpv (`mpv.conf`)
 It's also possible to double-click on `mpv.exe` or `mpv.app` & then drag & drop files & URLs directly on it, with all scripts fully active!
-This requires editing `mpv.conf`.
+This requires editing `mpv.conf`, like with Android.
 In Linux edit `~/.config/mpv/mpv.conf`.
 In MacOS go mpv→Preferences... & use only 1 line:

 `script=~/Desktop/mpv-scripts/`

 In Windows + SMPlayer `script=../` works.
 Create New Text Document `smplayer-portable\mpv\mpv\mpv.conf` with Notepad, containing only the 1 line.
 Then double-click `smplayer-portable\mpv\mpv.exe` & drag/drop files.
 Simpler than terminal commands!

+On-Screen-Controller script-opts `osc-timetotal` & `osc-timems` can also be set this way.
+Some opts must be set before any script loads.

 ## App Versions

-MPV versions 0.38.0, 0.37.0, 0.36.0, 0.35.1 & 0.34.0 supported. v0.37+ preferred. mpv.exe can be [replaced](https://sourceforge.net/projects/mpv-player-windows/files/release/), within smplayer-portable.
+mpv versions 0.38.0, 0.37.0, 0.36.0, 0.35.1 & 0.34.0 supported. v0.37+ preferred. mpv.exe can be [replaced](https://sourceforge.net/projects/mpv-player-windows/files/release/), within smplayer-portable.
 New MacOS builds are [here](https://laboratory.stolendata.net/~djinn/mpv_osx/), & Android is [here](https://github.com/mpv-android/mpv-android/releases).

 SMPlayer-24.5.0 supported.
 Releases tested include .7z .exe .app .AppImage .flatpak & .snap.